 Description: Woman student instructor throws a male instructor in a class demonstration.

 Date: date unknown

-Description: Quarter-length studio portrait of Christopher J. Meyer, Milwaukee manufacturer.
+Description: Quarter-length studio portrait of W.A.
+Titus, Milwaukee manufacturer.

 If you didn't find the material you searched for, our Library Reference Staff can help.